vegawidget/ggvega/inst/dsc.md

 ### Design philosophy

-Our philosophy was to manage a **small** set of plots (perhaps something like scatter-plots, line-charts, bar-charts, and histograms), but to manage these translations in a robust way that we can extend in the future.
+Our *initial* philosophy was to manage a small set of plots (perhaps something like scatter-plots, line-charts, bar-charts, and histograms), but to manage these translations in a robust way that we can extend in the future.
 In other words, **a narrow scope built on a firm foundation**.

 **Design choice \#1**: Do we capture the intention or the implementation?